moxystudio/react-native/README.md

 # ⚠️ Purpose of this fork

 This is short-lived fork.
 We have created a [branch](https://github.com/moxystudio/react-native/tree/fix/reset-android-view-transform-matrix) from [v0.61.5](https://github.com/moxystudio/react-native/tree/v0.61.5) to fix an issue where `View` transforms were not being properly rendered in some specific cases (see [PR](https://github.com/facebook/react-native/pull/25438)).
-Once the affected apps upgrade to v0.62.0+, this fork shall be archived.
-Until then, ***DO NOT*** delete the aforementioned branch.
+Once the affected apps upgrade to v0.62.0+, this fork shall be archived and the `package.json` of each app updated accordingly.
+Until then, please ***DO NOT*** delete the aforementioned branch.

 **Full diff:** https://github.com/moxystudio/react-native/compare/v0.61.5...moxystudio:fix/reset-android-view-transform-matrix